User-790/Keystroke-injection-attacks/README.md

 THESE SCRIPTS ARE DIRECTED SOLEY TOWARDS WINDOWS 11 COMPUTERS You can also compile multiple scripts together to accomidate your needs and edit them as well using (https://ducktoolkit.com/)
+There are messages explaining the code before each "REM" if you have any questions dont be afraid to ask. :)

 Please use responsibly... just because you can, should you?